ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

     * argument[0]: antenna - (int) is the antenna to which the coefficients will be applied.

-    * argument[1:N] calibration_coefficients - a flattended bidimensional complex array
+    * argument[1:N] calibration_coefficients - a flattened bidimensional complex array
       of (8 * *number_of_channels*) real values.

   * *ApplyCalibration*: Activates the specified calibration values.
 Calibration